benedictasherrie27/cvat/README.md

 docker-compose up -d
 ```

-8. To access your EC2-hosted CVAT by going to the following: http://your-ipv4-address/.
+8. To access your EC2-hosted CVAT, make sure you are connected to the WSP VPN and go to the following URL: http://your-ipv4-address:8080/.
 NOTE: Please wait a few minutes if a 'Bad Gateway' error pops up in the newly run CVAT website.
 This should clear up within a few minutes and you would be able to log in after.

 ## Adding New Users to CVAT for Animal Crossing